jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

  You might need someone to enforce TDD and not abandon that discipline even during times of crisis and panic.

     "The only way to go fast is to go well" ---- Uncle Bob Martin

+### (a) .NET Programmer

+> "The key to growing in this occupation is to realize that neither the languages that you love or the frameworks that you’re familiar with are the keys to your success.
+Because the field is so new and because the core fundamentals of programming today are almost exactly what they were from the beginning (Sequence, Selection, and Iteration), your ability to advance is not hinged on language particulars or framework features."
+<br /><br />
+> Terence McGhee

+If you read my anti-resume, you might already know that I'm not an expert on frameworks (but I intend to be, if time permits).

+In the .NET world, the frameworks I have experience working with (but far from being an expert in) are:

+- Windows Forms
+- WCF
+- ASP.NET Web Forms
+- ASP.NET MVC
+- Entity Framework
+- StructureMap
+- Moq

+I have about four years of experience working using .NET.

+If I will be hired as a .NET developer, I prefer to be involved in the Web API part of the system because I'm not very good with the UI part of a software system.

+But if your Web API team is full already, then I have to push myself to be good at the UI also :smile:

+> Don't be an EF expert.
+Let the creators of EF be the expert with EF

+### Python Programmer (on projects that use TDD)

+I see TDD listed in almost every job description for a Python developer I see online

 ### Other